 2. Parent Involvement and Academic Outcomes Among Urban Adolescents: Examining the Role of School Engagement

 This research examines how parent involvement in education influences academic outcomes via school engagement.
-It finds that parental involvement positively affects students' behavioral and cognitive engagement, which in turn enhances academic competence and achievement (Dotterer & Wehrspann, 2016).
+It finds that parental involvement positively affects students' behavioural and cognitive engagement, which in turn enhances academic competence and achievement (Dotterer & Wehrspann, 2016).

 3. Congruence in Parent-Teacher Relationships